alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 };
 ```

-### Disable Background Click
+### Disable Background Clicks

-Use `disableClick` to control whether other content on the page can be clicked when displaying a Toast notification.
-By default, it is clickable.
+Use `disableClick` to control whether page content is clickable when the Toast notification is displayed.
+By default, clicking is allowed.

 ```tsx
 import {